katsmith133/glwagner.github.io/index.md

 Hey-o!
 I'm Kat, a computational oceanographer.

-I am currently a postdoctoral researcher in the [Department of Applied Mathematics and Theoretical Physics (DAMTP)][] at the University of Cambridge.
-I perform direct numerical and large eddy simulations of turbulent ocean processes and small-scale biophyscial interactions.
-Broadly speaking, my research career path has been towards understanding small-scale turbulent processes within the ocean and how they influence the mixing, transport, and fate of climate relevant tracers, such as phytoplankton, nutrients, carbon dioxide, and particulate organic matter.
-The long-term goal is to use this understanding to improve existing and/or develop new subgrid scale parameterizations of biophysical interactions within Earth system models.
+I am currently a postdoctoral researcher in the [Climate, Ocean, and Sea-ice Modeling (COSIM) Team][] at the Los Alamos National Laboratory.
+I am currently developing new capabilities within the physical and biogeochemical ocean components of the Department of Energy's Earth system model, called [E3SM][], to improve its performance and accuracy.
+Addtionally, as a part of the [Interdisciplinary Research for Arctic Coastal Environments (InteRFACE)][] project I am running and analyzing Arctic focused Large Eddy Simulations (LES) to better understand the impacts of sea-ice loss on mixing and stratification in the Arctic Ocean and validate new higher-order mixing parameterizations, as well as, running and analyzing Arctic focused climate simulations, using E3SM, to better understand the impacts of climate change on the food security/sovereignty of Arctic communities.

 To get a more detailed view of my journey, check out the following: